-My mission is to inspire women to realise they matter and support them to reclaim their power and embody fear through coaching and education so they can live in alignment with their true selves and make their contribution to the world -
+My mission is to inspire women to realise they matter and support them to reclaim their power and embody freedom to be themselves through coaching and education so they can live in alignment with their true selves and make their contribution to the world -

 "Discover Your Courage to Be Yourself...

 One Habit at a Time."